dmcgits/dmcgits.github.io/mds/GPR103/week7_notes.md

 public class CustoBrain : MonoBehaviour
 {

   public static CustoBrain instance = null;
 	//Static instance of GameManager which allows it to be accessed by any other script.

   //Awake is always called before any Start functions void Awake()
   {
       //Check if instance already exists
     if (instance == null)
+    {
         //if not, set instance to this
         instance = this;
+    }
     //If instance already exists and it's not this: else if (instance != this)

     //Then destroy this.
-This enforces our singleton pattern, meaning there can only ever be one instance of a GameManager.
+This enforces our singleton pattern.
+Zero mercy.
-			// Despicable.
-It's like the cuckoo chick whose first living act is to turf
-			// all the host birds' own eggs out of the nest.
     Destroy(gameObject);

-        //Sets this to not be destroyed when reloading scene DontDestroyOnLoad(gameObject);
+    //Sets this one to not be destroyed when reloading scene DontDestroyOnLoad(gameObject);

     //Call the InitGame function to initialize the first level InitGame();
+  }
 }
 ```

 Now we can make calls to non static functions like so: